Kelowna's Public Art Program

 The goal of the Public Art Program is to help create culturally-enriched public spaces.
 More specifically, public art is a key component in the provision of public spaces that are not only safe and comfortable, but also foster a sense of place and an emotional attachment to Kelowna’s urban environment.

-To this end, the City of Kelowna Public Art Program works with the City’s annual capital budgeting process.
-All capital projects considered for implementation in the coming budget year are assessed for the feasibility and appropriateness of incorporating a public art component.
+The Public Art Program works with the City's annual capital budgeting process.
+All capital projects considered for implementation in the coming budget year are assessed for feasibility and appropriateness of incorporating a public art piece.

-These projects can include various forms of utilities infrastructure as well as roads and streets, parks, natural areas, and municipal buildings.
-As such, public art can be planned as part of the overall design process with the result being a high degree of integration between an artwork and its site or location.
+Capital projects can include roads and streets, parks, natural areas and municipal buildings.
+Public art can be planned as part of the overall design process with the aim of attaining a high degree of integration between artwork and its site or context.

 Community Public Art